Hexavalent Chromium Safety

 On the next several tabs, we provide some useful videos about Hexavalent Chromium Exposure Control.

-The following videos on the remaining tabs are an excellent source of information on Cr(VI) safety.
-The University of Washington and the State of Washington Department of Labor and Industries
+These videos are an excellent source of information on Cr(VI) safety.
+The University of Washington and the State of Washington Department of Labor and Industries produced these videos.

 This video introduces sources of occupational exposure to hexavalent chromium, health effects associated with overexposure to hexavalent chromium, and steps that can be taken to reduce exposure.